GII/emdb_core/README.md

 **Commander configuration file**

 This file is stored in the [_emdb_experiments_gii_](https://github.com/GII/emdb_experiments_gii) repository (experiments/default_experiment.yaml or one created by oneself).
 Here it's possible to change the *new_executor* and *threads* param.
-If the *new_executor* param is True, this will indicate to the Commander node that it has to create a new and dedicated execution node for each cognitive node that is created, with the number of threads indicated (2 in this case).
+If the *new_executor* param is True, this will indicate to the Commander node that it has to create a new and dedicated Execution Node for each Cognitive Node that is created, with the number of threads indicated (2 in this case).

 ## Execution